achi113s/SpaceY/README.md

 7. Dash Plotly Dashboard: A Python web app dashboard made using Plotly Dash.
 This dashboard showcases the proportion of successful landing attempts at each launch site and also shows a scatter plot of the relationship between rocket booster version, payload mass, and landing outcome.
 You can view the dashboard here: [PythonAnywhereDashboard](http://glat1957.pythonanywhere.com/).

+8. Predictive Modeling: Training a couple different models on the data.
+One-Hot encoding, train/test splitting, other basics of training and evaluating machine learning models.

+9. Ds-capstone-presentation: This is the presentation of all the work contained in the previous files.
+There is a KeyNote file and a PDF version of the presentation.